Fort Rucker: History

 The original name of the post was Ozark Triangular Division Camp, but before the camp was officially opened during World War II on 1 May 1942, the War Department named it Camp Rucker.
 The post was named in honor of Colonel Edmund W. Rucker, a Civil War Confederate officer, who was given the honorary title of "General," and who became an industrial leader in Birmingham after the war.

 Fort Rucker (situated on 58000 acre of sub-marginal farmland, and formerly a wildlife refuge) was opened on 1 May 1942 as "Camp Rucker".
 It had quarters for 3,280 officers and 39,461 enlisted personnel.

 In September 1942, 1,259 additional acres south of Daleville were acquired to construct an airfield to support the training camp.
 It was known as Ozark Army Airfield until January 1959, when the name was changed to Cairns Army Airfield.
 The first troops to train at Camp Rucker were those of the 81st Infantry Division; the 81st Division left Rucker for action in the Pacific Theater in March 1943.
 Three other infantry divisions received training at Camp Rucker during the war—the 35th, the 98th, and the 66th.
-The 66th (Panther) Division left for the European Theater in October 1944.
+The 66th (Panther) Division was the last division to train at the post during WW II, and left for the European Theater in October 1944.

 Camp Rucker was also used to train dozens of units of less than division size; these included tank, infantry replacement, and Women's Army Corps units.
 During the latter part of World War II, several hundred German and a few Italian prisoners of war were housed in stockades near the railroad east of the warehouse area, on the southern edge of the post.
-The 91st Infantry Division was sent to Camp Rucker at the war's end, deactivated in December 1945.
+The 91st Infantry Division was sent to Camp Rucker at the war's end, inactivating in December 1945.